Adventure Kokoda Blog

 WTF has Kokoda got to do with neocolonialism?

-As PNG approaches its 50th year of Independence it is timely to look at the transition from colonial rule from Australia, neo-colonial influence, and Independence.
+As PNG approaches its 50th year of Independence it is timely to look at the transition from Australia's colonial rule to their neo-colonial influence, and 'Independence'.
 According to Google Ai: ‘neocolonialism’ is a system of economic, political, and cultural...

 Not enough bums for seats on Kokoda